Facade-1200x800.jpg

-The story of Mashpi Lodge, a luxury nature lodge, begins in 2001, when businessman and former mayor of Quito Roque Sevilla decided to purchase a section of the Ecuadorian Chocó forest.
+Mashpi Lodge story, a luxury nature lodge, begins in 2001, when businessman and former mayor of Quito Roque Sevilla decided to purchase a section of the Ecuadorian Chocó forest.
 Years before his first forays into tourism, his aim was purely to protect this area of astounding biodiversity, after years of deforestation and exploitation for goldmining threatened its unique and curious creatures.

 For almost a decade, Sevilla continued his conservation efforts on the private reserve, enraptured by the wildlife and ecosystems that were revealed to him: the electric blue butterflies, the night-time frog chorus, and the strange interactions between water, vapour, clouds and rain.